-1) Identify and describe current public health issues related to the most important infectious diseases challenging our world today.
+- 1) Identify and describe current public health issues related to the most important infectious diseases challenging in the United States and other countries. - a.
+Use data from different resources to obtain information regarding the epidemiology of the infectious diseases covered in this class.

-- a.
-Use a range of resources to obtain information regarding basic epidemiology of infectious diseases. - b.
-State relevant facts related to several of the most pressing infectious disease topics today. - c.
+- b.
+State relevant facts related to several of the most pressing infectious disease topics either assigned by the instructor or picked by students themselves. - c.
 Interpret data from tables, graphs, and research papers that describe infectious disease epidemiology. - d.
-Describe factors that influence variation in health outcomes of specific infectious diseases across diverse populations. - 2) Describe strategies to reduce the transmission of infectious diseases. - a.
-Identify specific factors that are associated with transmission of infectious diseases transmission, including characteristics of the pathogen, the human host, other animals and vectors, and the environment. - b.
-State the reproductive rate equation in infectious disease epidemiology, and for a specific infection, describe how each aspect of the equation can be influenced by public health intervention strategies. - c.
-Explain specific prevention strategies to prevent infectious disease transmission, including vaccines, and identify facilitators and barriers to these strategies. - 3) Interpret strengths and weaknesses of specific epidemiologic research studies as they apply to infectious disease epidemiology. - a.
+Describe factors that influence variations in health outcomes of specific infectious diseases across diverse populations. - 2) Describe strategies to reduce the transmission of infectious diseases. - a.
+Identify specific factors that are associated with infectious diseases transmission, including characteristics of the pathogen, the human host, other animals and vectors, and the environment. - b.
+Understand the reproductive rate equation in infectious disease epidemiology, and describe the use of the equation in public health intervention strategies to curb the epidemic of an infectious disease. - c.
+Explain specific prevention strategies to prevent infectious disease transmission, including social, technical and biological social factors vaccines. - 3) Understand the strengths and identify the weaknesses of published epidemiologic research studies as they apply to infectious disease epidemiology. - a.
 Discuss the strengths and limitations of specific research study designs used to obtain evidence in infectious disease epidemiology. - b.
 Describe strengths and limitations in our ability to measure the impact of infectious diseases in human populations, including measurement of infection (e.g. diagnosis) and health outcomes and behaviors. - c.
-Explain how various research tools, such as genetic sequencing of pathogens, and mathematical models, can be used to inform knowledge about infectious disease transmission and prevention. - 4) Design and critique research studies to answer a research question related to infectious disease epidemiology. - a.
-Construct research questions that include predictors, outcomes, and an identified population from existing literature, your own research study, and scenarios of various public health situations. - b.
-Design an original research study and present it in both a written document and oral presentation.
+Explain how various research tools, such as genetic sequencing of pathogens, and mathematical models, can be used to inform knowledge about infectious disease transmission and prevention. - Design and critique research studies to answer research questions related to a specific infectious disease. - a.
+Conceive and construct research questions that include study population, predictors, and outcomes from existing literature, your own research study, or a hypothetic scenario. - b.
+Design an original research study and present it both in written document and through oral presentation in class.